israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ** Constructor **

 The constructor method is a special method for creating and initializing an object created with a class.

+There can only be one special method with the name "constructor" in a class.